ULHPC/tutorials/deep_learning/README.md

 []$ source ~/venv/tfgpu/bin/activate
 (tfgpu) []$
 ```
-Run the same python/tensorflow program that was developed under the CPU node.
+Run the *same* tensorflow tutorial program that was developed under the CPU node.

 -----------------------------------------------------------------
 ## 3. Batch execution of a Tensorlow application ##